kunikohunter/PepBind3D/release/DATASET_CARD.md

 ## Using it correctly

-**REU is not a binding free energy.** The scores rank poses within a modelling framework; they are not thermodynamic quantities and should not be read as predicted affinities.
+**REU is not a binding free energy.** The scores rank poses within a modeling framework; they are not thermodynamic quantities and should not be read as predicted affinities.